s-heins/notes-relevant-search/RelevantSearch.md

 - precision may be compromised:
   - When the user searches for "Fuji" they may not want to get documents about the Fuji apple
   - The user may be looking for results at the same level of specificity as their query, e.g. when searching for "apples", the user may not really be interested in search results about fuji apples.
+- TF x IDF: General terms are penalized
+  - More general terms are replicated over and over, hence their document frequency will be artificially inflated
+  - As a result, matches on general terms will be penalized compared to rarer (i.e. more specific) terms
+  - Possible counter-measure: Turning off norms and term frequencies and using a constant score query which scores matches independent of term frequency or document frequency.
+- Index size also increases since terms are duplicated

 #### With paths